GIVEAWAY ALERT: You can win the book Love-Centered Parenting by this week’s podcast guest. Keep reading to find out how!

 So, remember that whatever you face in your relationships, you can trust God to help you with every choice you make because you can do all things through Christ who gives you strength.

-BONUS: See Crystal Paine at Fresh Grounded Faith
+BONUS: Crystal Paine joins me at Fresh Grounded Faith

 - You can win a copy of Crystal’s new book, Love-Centered Parenting.
 Hurry, we’re picking a random winner on July 23.
 Enter on Instagram here.